|

 continued improvement.
 The appropriate mix of support will depend upon the region, its community character, and its own

-Each Commons will likely have its own flavors of
+toward keeping control local whenever possible.
+Each Commons will have its own flavors of

 internal governance and self-definition.
 Our decentralized model is designed to do